 Root Causes & Impact:

-Burns—whether from fire, hot substances, or electrical arc flash—are among the top five injury types in pipeline transportation, accounting for at least 13 incidents (Source: OSHA Workplace Injury Analysis: Pipeline Transportation Industry).
+Burns—whether from fire, hot substances, or electrical arc flash—are a leading injury type in pipeline transportation, accounting for at least 13 incidents (Source: OSHA Workplace Injury Analysis: Pipeline Transportation Industry).
 These incidents often occur during electrical work, tank cleaning, or when hazardous materials ignite.
 Many result in hospitalization or, in the worst cases, fatalities.

 How video intelligence helps:

-Video systems can monitor high-risk work like electrical maintenance or hot work permits, ensuring proper PPE is worn and lockout/tagout steps are followed.
+Video systems can monitor high-risk work like electrical maintenance or hot work permits, helping verify that required PPE like hard hats and safety vests are worn.
 In the event of an incident, rapid video review pinpoints procedural gaps.
 Real-time alerts flag unsafe practices—like entering an energized area without authorization.

 Scenario: